-The US Army Corps of Engineers (USACE) recently completed DRAFT hurricane evacuation zone maps for Massachusetts coastal communities for the 2013 hurricane season, based on Hurricane Inundation Maps (see below).
+The US Army Corps of Engineers (USACE) completed hurricane evacuation zone maps for Massachusetts coastal communities, based on Hurricane Inundation Maps (see below).
 These Hurricane Evacuation Maps can be used as a resource for local evacuation decision-making during hurricanes.
-These maps have been provided to local emergency management directors in electronic format, and local emergency management directors are also receiving hard copy maps that can be used to mark up changes to the zones for the 2014 hurricane season.
-In addition, MEMA has posted the draft hurricane evacuation maps on the Hurricane Evacuation Zones webpage for the public to view.
-Should you have any issues locating the maps, please contact your MEMA regional office.
+These maps are available on the MEMA website both with an Interactive Mapping Tool and in PDF Maps by Community.
+Should you have any issues locating the maps or have questions about them, please contact your MEMA regional office.

 The US Army Corps of Engineers (USACE) has updated hurricane inundation maps for coastal communities in Massachusetts as part of an update to the New England Hurricane Evacuation Study.
 These maps are created using a Sea, Lake and Overland Surges from Hurricanes (SLOSH) model developed by the National Weather Service (NWS) to estimate potential storm surge for Category 1-4 hurricanes.